NCAS-CMS/cf-python/docs/source/tutorial.rst

 There are various methods for creating a field construct in memory:

-* :ref:`manual creation <Manual-creation>`: Instantiate instances of field and metadata construct classes and manually provide the connections between them.
+* :ref:`Ab initio creation <Ab-initio-creation>`: Instantiate
+  instances of field and metadata construct classes and manually provide the connections between them.
+..

 ..